cupy/cupy/docs/source/tutorial/basic.rst

    >>> type(model.l2)
    <class 'chainer.functions.connection.linear.Linear'>

-You can also add additional functions later by setting attributes
+You can also add additional functions later by setting attributes:

 .. doctest::

    >>> model.l3 = F.Linear(2, 2)

-Since the ``model`` is just an object with functions stored as its attributes, we can use these functions in forward computation
+Since the ``model`` is just an object with functions stored as its attributes, we can use these functions in forward computation:

 .. doctest::